Community Spotlight: Aviation Museum of NH

 For older students, the Museum is partnering with a local high school in a student plane-building project.
 In this innovate hands-on program, Aviation Museum volunteers are helping students assemble a two-seat Van’s RV-12iS, a light sport aircraft.
 When complete and certified as airworthy, the aircraft is sold on the open market, with proceeds used to fund the next airplane build.

 Become a Member

-In addition to offering volunteer opportunities, you can also personally help to fund the museum and its programs by becoming a member through donations.
+In addition to offering volunteer opportunities, you can also personally help to fund the museum and its programs by becoming a member or making a donation.
 They offer different member packages, and while also knowing that your money is going towards a great cause, members are also able to reap many different benefits.
-Some of these benefits include a 10% discount in the Museum Gift Shop, a monthly online magazine, invitations to quarterly luncheon programs as well as events, and a quarterly subscription to their newsletter, “The Aeronaut”.
+Some of these benefits include a 10% discount in the Museum Gift Shop, a monthly online magazine, borrowing privileges in the Slusser Aviation Lending Library, and a quarterly subscription to their newsletter, “The Aeronaut”.

 Fly on Down Today!

 Whether you’re wanting to take a stroll down their museum, enrich you or your child’s education and career opportunities, or are wanting to become a member or volunteer, New Hampshire’s Aviation Museum is the perfect place to visit!